1082E1984/AWS/MYs3.md

 and I made the imgage public thru setting on the bucket, so I had to make some adjustments at the bucket level end of this section

+#april 4th 2019
+#create lambda function to shut down an EC2 instance==need the Labda code===need IAM policy for a role that has the ability to
+#shut down an EC2 instance

+import boto3
+#This simple lambda function is available from AWS with instructions on starting and stopping an instance at regular intervals using Lambda and CloudWatch: https://aws.amazon.com/premiumsupport/knowledge-center/start-stop-lambda-cloudwatch/
+# Enter the region your instances are in.
+Include only the region without specifying Availability Zone; e.g., 'us-east-1'
+region = 'us-east-1'
+# Enter your instances here: ex. ['X-XXXXXXXX'] you can comma separate the instance IDs for more than one instance: i.e. ['X-XXXXXXXXX', 'X-XXXXXXXXX"]
+instances = ['i-0902effe70a087ae7']

+def lambda_handler(event, context):
+    ec2 = boto3.client('ec2', region_name=region)
+    ec2.stop_instances(InstanceIds=instances)